Contextualization Without Compromise: the unknown God in Acts 17

 It tells us two things we cannot afford to forget:

 Christ is unknown to them.
-Not partially known, and not "kind of there" if you just look hard enough.
-He is unknown.
 They need revelation.
 You cannot think your way to the living God.
 You cannot build enough altars, read enough philosophy, or accumulate enough spiritual experience to arrive at Him.
-Athens had tried harder than most, yet they still had to "park" an altar to an unknown God.
+If that was possible, Athens would be the leader of the Christian world, since they had tried harder than most, yet they still had to dedicate an altar to an unknown God.
 Paul shows up and says, "That’s the one I’m here to tell you about."

 Christ is unknown to everyone without revelation.
 This isn't just an Athenian problem; it is the human condition.
 Every culture, religion, and spiritual system builds its gods from what it can see, feel, reason, and fear.
 The God who made heaven and earth, who doesn’t live in temples made by human hands, stands outside all of that.
 He is only known because He chose to make Himself known.

 This is where we must be careful when we talk about contextualization.
 Yes, Paul engages the culture.
 Yes, he speaks their language.
 Yes, he finds the real questions they are asking and brings the Gospel into those questions.
-We should absolutely do the same.
+We have all the good reasons to do the same.

-He could have tried to build a bridge through one of their existing gods.
-He didn't even try.
+He could have tried to build a bridge through one of their existing gods, but he didn't even try.

-We live in a world full of spiritual hunger.
-People are asking real questions and they have real altars—perhaps not made of stone, but they are there.
+Our world is one full of spiritual hunger.
+Many people are asking real questions and they have their own altars—perhaps not made of stone, but they are there, sometimes made made of aluminum alloy.
 We should learn the language.
 We should listen.
 We should show up and pay attention just as Paul did.

-But at some point, we must be willing to say what Paul said: The God you are looking for—the one you sense is missing, the one no system has ever fully captured—that is who I am here to tell you about.
-The only way you can know Him is because He decided to make Himself known.
+But at some point, our conversation needs to take the same road Paul took and say: The God you are looking for—the one you sense is missing, the one no system has ever fully captured—that is who I am here to tell you about.
+The only way you can know Him is because He revealed who He is.

-Contextualization is how you get in the room.
-The message, however, remains the same in every room we walk in: the Unknown God can only be known in Christ, and Him crucified and risen for us.
+Contextualization helps you to get in the room, start the conversation, understand the context and connect with people and culture.
+The centre of the message, however, remains the same in every space we walk in: the Unknown God can only be known in Christ, and Him crucified and risen for us.

 Comments